ddella/K3s-Cluster/10_KVM_Cloud-Init_VMs.md

 If you want to completly destroy the VMs and remove the disk image, use the script below:

 > [!WARNING]
-> Make sure the variables are set!
+> - Make sure the environment variables are set!

-> [!WARNING]
-> Instead of `rm -rf` maybe you could use `rm -ri` for interactive mode which prompt before every removal!
+> - Instead of `rm -rf` maybe you could use `rm -ri` for interactive mode which prompt before every removal!

 ```sh
 for VM in "${!newVM[@]}"